minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 what we actually mean is reapply this whole algorithm to the left half and the right half of the original list.

 Will this algorithm loop infinitely?
-No, because after you’ve halved the original list enough times, you will eventually have less than 2 items left.
+No, because after you've halved the original list enough times, you will eventually have less than 2 items left.

-Okay, so we’re halving and halving and halving until we have less than 2 items and then we’re returning.
+Okay, so we're halving and halving and halving until we have less than 2 items and then we're returning.
 So far, nothing seems sorted.
 The magic must be in the "Merge sorted halves" step.

 One consideration with merge sort is that we need a second list for intermediate storage.
-In computer science, there’s generally a tradeoff between resources and speed.
+In computer science, there's generally a tradeoff between resources and speed.
 If we want to do something faster, we may need to use more memory.

-To visualize merge sort, let’s bring 8 volunteers on stage.
-We’ll hand them numbers and sit them down in chairs so that they’re in the following order:
+To visualize merge sort, let's bring 8 volunteers on stage.
+We'll hand them numbers and sit them down in chairs so that they're in the following order:

 	4 2 6 1 3 7 5 8

-The bold numbers are the ones we’re currently focusing on.
-Merge sort says to first sort the left half, so let’s consider:
+The bold numbers are the ones we're currently focusing on.
+Merge sort says to first sort the left half, so let's consider:

 	4 2 6 1 3 7 5 8